 Dave glanced over his short paragraphs, jumping from topic to topic and dancing around everything he really wanted to say.
 His handwriting wasn’t bad at all.
 Neither was his grammar, though his mother might get onto him for some of it.

-So far his letters hadn’t caught up to him from boot camp.
-He had two from Lucy, and one that his father had sent with him before he even stepped on the train.
+So far, there hadn’t been any letters to catch up to him from boot camp.
+He had two from Lucy and one that his father had sent with him before he even stepped on the train.

 “I’m proud of you, Son.
-I know that decision wasn’t easy.”
+I know that the decision wasn’t easy.”

 Mr. Cunningham had said the words as he slid the letter into Dave’s hand.
 His eyes had misted as he clasped Dave’s shoulder.